brittsenders/hello-friends/README.md

 # hello-friends
 I'm new here!
-Just playing around with this platform.
+Just learning how this platform works.

 ```python
 def introduce_yourself():